About Southern Delaware Intergroup

 The Southern Delaware Intergroup

-Southern Delaware Intergroup (SDI) is one of three intergroups in the Area 12 (Delaware General Service Assembly).
+Southern Delaware Intergroup of Alcoholics Anonymous (SDIAA) is one of three intergroups in the Area 12 (Delaware General Service Assembly).

-We are a committee of volunteers made up of representatives from the A.A. groups all over Sussex County, Delaware and are directly responsible to those groups.
+We are a committee of volunteers made up of representatives from the A.A. groups all over Sussex County Delaware and are directly responsible to those groups we serve.
 We encourage mutual support and cooperation among A.A. groups.
+For more information, see our informational pamphlet.

 Who Runs the Southern Delaware Intergroup?

-- Answers inquiries from the general public and individuals who think they may have a drinking problem as well as field questions from treatment, court and medical professionals seeking information.
+- Answer inquiries from the general public and individuals who think they may have a drinking problem, as well as field questions from treatment, court and medical professionals seeking information.

-- Maintains an informative, user-friendly website usable under any platform, browser, operating system & device.
+- Maintain an informative, user-friendly website usable under any platform, browser, operating system & device.

-- Coordinates with the A.A.
+- Coordinate with the A.A.
 Groups in Sussex County to take meetings into various facilities (prisons, treatment centers, hospitals, etc).

 How You Can Get Involved

 - Send an Intergroup Representative (IGR) from your Home Group to monthly Intergroup meetings.
-Having an IGR present at monthly meetings ensures that your Home Group has a voice at SDI.
-Monthly meetings are held at the first Thursday at 6 p.m. at St. Paul’s Episcopal Church, 122 E Pine Street, Georgetown, DE.
+Having an IGR present at monthly meetings ensures that your Home Group has a voice at SDIAA.
+Monthly meetings are held at the first Thursday at 6 p.m. online via Zoom.

 - Split your group’s 7th tradition collection as suggested in the AA pamphlet, Self Support: Where Money and Spirituality Mix.

 - Volunteer to Help Out on an Upcoming Event — Fun activities are a great way to get people involved.
-If you want to participate in Intergroup activities but are not an Intergroup Representative, feel free to attend Intergroup meetings and “Volunteer” to help out with any of several activities put on by SDI.
+If you want to participate in Intergroup activities but are not an Intergroup Representative, feel free to attend Intergroup meetings and volunteer to help out with any of activities sponsored by SDIAA.